Experimental design

 How to

-The first time you work through the Experimental design step, a wizard helps you define one of the more common experimental designs.
+If this is your first time working through the Experimental design step, a wizard will guide you in defining one of the more common experimental designs.

 TIP

-If your experiment design does not match one of the designs in the wizard, just Skip this step.
-You can define experimental design variables further on in the process.
+If the pre-defined designs in the wizard do not fit your experiment, simply Skip this step.
+You can define experimental design variables later in the process.

 First choose whether your experiment includes one (top row) or two (bottom row) primary factors.